jaggederest/codedoor/README.md

 ---------------

 CodeDoor is intended to run on Heroku, although that is not supported yet.
-Among other things, CodeDoor needs to move off of SQLite. :)

 Copy config/application.yml.sample to config/application.yml, and add the relevant keys to your sandbox.